 Family as a Social Institution

-While families and education affect our goals, expectations and norms, it is important to note that genetics also play an essential role in defining behaviors (including criminal behavior) and the ability to socially interact.
+While families and education influence our goals, expectations, and norms, genetics also play an important role in defining behaviors (including criminal behavior) and the ability to interact socially.

 The main five goals of the family as a social institution are:

-- to protect the offspring
+- Protect offspring

-- to show affection and love
+- Show affection and love

-Let us take reproduction as one of the important goals of the family as a social institution.
-Before the introduction of antibiotics, it was very common for children and adolescents to die before reaching adulthood due to infectious diseases.
-Therefore, families had to reproduce large numbers of offspring to ensure that their generation is going to survive and they will be able to be part of a productive society.
+Traditionally, reproduction is an important goal of the family as a social institution.
+Before the introduction of antibiotics, it was very common for children and adolescents to die before reaching adulthood from infectious diseases.
+Therefore, families had many children to ensure the generation’s survival to become part of a productive society.

 Religion as a Social Institution